Meeting was held at GVMS Choral Room. Armstrong opened the meeting at 7:05.

 - Wild Neighbors: Loving, protecting, and peaceful coexisting with wildlife (Phila.
 Metro Wildlife Center) -

 November 4th, 2022 at 7:00 in middle school choral room.
-Armstrong and Solomon will start creating marketing
+Solomon and Armstrong to work on marketing materials.

-- Riparian Buffers at Brightside and Deerfield – Goodman will try to get to a Deerfield property committee
+- Riparian Buffers at Brightside and Deerfield – Goodman will try to get to a Deerfield community monthly

 - Status of Charlestown Riparian Buffer Survey of Potential Sites – No update

-- Devault Basin Beautification Project along Route 29 near Turnpike – no update.
+- Devault Basin Beautification Project along Route 29 near Turnpike – did species survey for basins - no